Sensitivity Analysis for Linear Estimators: Abstract

 \section{Abstract}

-We propose a novel sensitivity analysis framework for linear estimands when identification failure can be viewed as seeing the wrong distribution of outcomes.
-Our family of assumptions bounds the density ratio between the observed and true conditional outcome distribution.
-This framework links naturally to selection models, generalizes existing assumptions for the Regression Discontinuity (RD) and Inverse Propensity Weighting (IPW) estimand, and provides a novel nonparametric perspective on violations of identification assumptions for ordinary least squares (OLS).
-Our sharp partial identification results extend existing results for IPW to cover other estimands and assumptions that allow even unbounded likelihood ratios, yielding a simple and unified characterization of bounds under assumptions like the c-dependence assumption of \citet{masten2018identification}.
-The sharp bounds can be written as a simple closed form moment of the data, the nuisance functions estimated in the primary analysis, and the conditional outcome quantile function.
-We find our method does well in simulations even when targeting a discontinuous and nearly infinite bound.
+We propose a novel sensitivity analysis framework for linear estimators with identification failures that can be viewed as seeing the wrong outcome distribution.
+Our approach measures the degree of identification failure through the change in measure between the observed distribution and a hypothetical target distribution that would identify the causal parameter of interest.
+The framework yields a sensitivity analysis that generalizes existing bounds for Average Potential Outcome (APO), Regression Discontinuity (RD), and instrumental variables (IV) exclusion failure designs.
+Our partial identification results extend results from the APO context to allow even unbounded likelihood ratios.
+Our proposed sensitivity analysis consistently estimates sharp bounds under plausible conditions and estimates valid bounds under mild conditions.
+We find that our method performs well in simulations even when targeting a discontinuous and nearly infinite bound.